Setting Up Reverse Proxy in ServBay: Map Internal or Remote Sites to Your Local Environment for Development & Debugging

 - Example 1 (IP:Port):

-Step 5: Complete and Save Configuration
+Step 5: Complete & Save Configuration

-Step 6: Access the Reverse Proxy Website
+Step 6: Access the Reverse Proxy Site

 or backend.servbay.demo